Need a commercial loan for your small business but are overwhelmed by the terms and options? Check out the complete guide to commercial loans.

 What Are Commercial Loans?

-Unlike personal loans, commercial loans are a financial agreement made between a financial institution/private lender and a business.
+Unlike personal loans, commercial loans are a financial agreement made between a business and a financial institution or private lender.
 The business takes on debt from the lender in exchange for capital.

 This money can be used for business expenses, inventory, or operating costs.
 A commercial loan is more or less a synonym for a business loan.
-Commercial loans aren’t specific types of loans, but rather a category of loans or loan-like products that lenders offer to businesses.
+Commercial loans aren’t specific types of loans, but rather a category of loans or other financing products that lenders offer to businesses.

 Where Can I Get A Commercial Loan?

 The private, alternative lending market picks up where banks leave off.
 These lenders have easier qualifications and quicker applications.
 Most also have a broader national focus which is helpful if your business is located in an underserved area.
-The trade-off (though there are exceptions) is typically higher rates and stricter repayment schedules since these loans are private capital investment opportunities rather than banking services.
+The trade-off is typically higher rates and stricter repayment schedules since these loans are private capital investment opportunities rather than banking services.

 Types Of Commercial Loans